-This is one of the more complex and misinterpreted songs of the Disco era.
+This is one of the more complex and misinterpreted songs of the disco era.
 Written by Jon Lind and Allee Willis, it was inspired by the movie Looking For Mr. Goodbar

-, which stars Diane Keaton as a very lost woman who goes to clubs every night to dance and forget how miserable she was.
-Says Willis: "When I saw Mr. Goodbar
+, which stars Diane Keaton as a lost soul who goes to clubs every night to dance away her misery.

 , I got kind of fascinated with people who did go to clubs every night, whose life was kind of falling apart, but they lived for the night life, though it didn't seem to be advancing them as humans in the end.
 So if you really look at the lyrics of 'Boogie Wonderland,' unlike 'September

 ,' it's not a happy song at all.
 It's really about someone on the brink of self destruction who goes to these clubs to try and find more, but is at least aware of the fact that if there's something like true love, that is something that could kind of drag them out of the abyss.